CORRECTED-Carlyle CEO buys 1776 printing of Declaration of Independence

 By Daniel Trotta

-NEW YORK The chief executive of U.S. private equity giant Carlyle Group (CG.O) bought a copy of the first newspaper printing of the U.S. Declaration of Independence for a record $632,500 on Tuesday, adding to his collection of historic documents for public view.
+NEW YORK, June 25 The chief executive of U.S. private equity giant Carlyle Group bought a copy of the first newspaper printing of the U.S. Declaration of Independence for a record $632,500 on Tuesday, adding to his collection of historic documents for public view.

 David Rubenstein, co-founder and co-CEO of the Washington-based asset manager, bought the printing of The Pennsylvania Evening Post from July 6, 1776, two days after American colonists declared their independence from the British crown.